What We Have Found

 In July 2025, the Royal College of Physicians Cymru Wales and RCGP Cymru Wales issued a joint briefing demanding urgent action on digital fragmentation, warning that patients "regularly experience delays that lead to worsening health."
 DHCW itself acknowledged in its own documentation that the current digital environment "ultimately increases the risk of harm to patients."

-The Welsh Patient Administration System (WPAS) — used in every hospital in Wales — has been identified by a Health Board as a factor in at least one patient death and is considered their single biggest risk to patient safety.
+The Welsh Patient Administration System (WPAS) — used in almost every hospital in Wales — has been identified by a Health Board as a factor in at least one patient death and is considered their single biggest risk to patient safety.
 The system connecting GPs to hospital care (WCCG) runs on technology unsupported for eight years, meeting no modern standard for cybersecurity or resilience.
 A catastrophic outage in the patient identity system mixed up patient records across Wales, with patients receiving wrong health communications and others missing invitations to life-saving treatments.

 The Deputy Chief Executive of NHS Wales — not a critic, not a campaigner, but the senior government official responsible for NHS operations — described the national patient app as "mired in delay, non-delivery."
 The CEO herself admitted in January 2025 that NHS Wales systems were not ready for another pandemic.